Minimal partitions with a given $s$-core and $t$-core: Minimal partitions with given cores

 \subsection{Partitions with prescribed cores}

 Suppose $\si\in\cores s$ and $\tau\in\cores t$.
 It is an easy exercise using the Chinese Remainder Theorem to show that there exist partitions with $s$-core $\si$ and $t$-core $\tau$.
 One of the main aims of this paper is to find the smallest such partition(s).
-So let's say that a partition $\la$ is \emph{\stm} if there is no smaller partition with the same $s$-core and $t$-core as $\la$.
-We will attempt to describe the \stmps with given $s$-core and $t$-core; in particular, to say how big these partitions are, and how many of them there are.
-Given $\si\in\cores s$ and $\tau\in\cores t$, we write $\mns$ for the set of \stmps with $s$-core $\si$ and $t$-core $\tau$, and $\nns$ for the common size of these partitions.
+So let's say that a partition with $s$-core $\si$ and $t$-core $\tau$ is \emph{\sitam} if there is no smaller partition with $s$-core $\si$ and $t$-core $\tau$.
+In general, we say that a partition $\la$ is \emph{\stm} if it is $(\cor s\la,\cor t\la)$-minimal; that is, there is no smaller partition with the same $s$-core and $t$-core as $\la$.

+In this section we will attempt to describe the \sitamps for given $\si$ and $\tau$; in particular, to say how big these partitions are, and how many of them there are.
+Given $\si\in\cores s$ and $\tau\in\cores t$, we write $\mns$ for the set of \sitamps, and $\nns$ for the common size of these partitions.
 More generally, for any $n$ we write $\pstn$ for the set of partitions of $n$ with $s$-core $\si$ and $t$-core $\tau$.

 Determining $\nns$ for given $\si$ and $\tau$ allows us to determine for which $n$ the set $\pstn$ is non-empty.
 If $\pstn\neq\emptyset$, then by definition $n\gs\nns$.
 But also $n\equiv\card\si\equiv\nns\ppmod s$ and $n\equiv\card\tau\equiv\nns\ppmod t$, so that $n\equiv\nns\ppmod{st}$.
 And the conditions $n\gs\nns$ and $n\equiv\nns\ppmod{st}$ are sufficient for the existence of a partition of $n$ with $s$-core $\si$ and $t$-core $\tau$: taking a partition of $\nns$ with $s$-core $\si$ and $t$-core $\tau$, one can add a rim $st$-hook to get a partition $\la^+$ of $\nns+st$.
 A rim $st$-hook can be decomposed into $s$ rim $t$-hooks (or $t$ rim $s$-hooks) so that $\la^+$ also has $s$-core $\si$ and $t$-core $\tau$.
 Repeating this operation as many times as needed gives the required partition of $n$.
 In fact (since there are at least $st$ ways to add a rim $st$-hook to any partition) we deduce the following.